impost0r/gzdoom-vuln-2018/README.md

 # gzdoom-vuln
-after a few days and many xanax pills i've decided to release my research. enjoy!
+after a few days and many gummy bear vitamins i've decided to release my research. enjoy!

 ## this vulnerability does *NOT* seem to affect macOS or Linux.